darshilx/plant_disease_using_flask/README.md

-This project uses the model trained on Plant Village dataset from Kaggle and implements it via a Flask app.
+This project uses the keras model trained on Plant Village dataset from Kaggle and implements it via a Flask app.